 When it comes to these claims, there are very strict time limits.
 These begin as soon as you were injured or diagnosed with an illness.
 Sometimes, the limits are very short, and if you should miss them, your claim may be denied or delayed.
 A lawyer can explain the deadlines and help you to understand what your next step should be.

-What To Do When Your Workers’ Compensation Claim Was Denied
+What to Do if Your Workers’ Compensation Claim Was Denied

 Our Maricopa County, Arizona workers’ compensation lawyer has helped many clients before who have had their workers’ compensation benefits denied after they have been injured at work.
 We understand that after a traumatic accident it can be terrifying to think that you will not have your medical bills covered.
 Many people believe that insurance companies are more agreeable than this: if you provide evidence to show that you were injured at work, they should accept your claim, right?
 Not necessarily.
 Unfortunately, insurance companies are not there to help you when you need it.
 They are there to spend as little as possible in order to put your claim to rest.
 Want to learn more about why workers’ compensation claims may be denied?
 Call our office.

-Top Reasons Your Workers’ Comp Claim Was Denied
+Top Reasons Your Workers’ Comp Claim May Have Been Denied

 Appealing a denied claim can be done successfully with the help of a trusted workers’ compensation lawyer.